Stewart Home: 2000s

+Despite having a lengthy publishing record with established publishers, Home still had difficulties, in recent years, finding publishers for his work, notably Art School Orgy, on account of the central character sharing the name with living artist David Hockney.
+The book depicts Hockney participating in scenes of extreme BDSM.
+During 2021, Home promoted the book via social media, predominantly via Facebook, and a series of YouTube videos featuring Home with an inflatable doll named David Hockney.
+The book was eventually published in January 2023 by Loughborough-based online record label New Reality Records and sold via their Bandcamp page.

 Neoist Alliance

 The Neoist Alliance was a moniker used by Home between 1994 and 1999 for his mock-occult psychogeographical activities.
 According to Home, the alliance was an occult order with himself as the magus and only member.
 The manifesto called for "debasement in the arts" and in a parodic manner plagiarized a 1930s British fascist pamphlet on cultural politics.
-Alliance activities mainly consisted of the publication of a newsletter "Re-action" which appeared in ten issues.
+Alliance activities mainly consisted of the publication of a newsletter called Re-action, which appeared in ten issues.

 In 1993, the Neoist Alliance staged a prank against a concert by composer Karlheinz Stockhausen in Brighton by announcing its intention to levitate the concert hall by magical means during the concert.
 This was an homage to the 1965 anti-art picketing of a Stockhausen concert in New York by Fluxus members Henry Flynt and George Maciunas.

 Alliance activities ran parallel and were closely related to those of the revived London Psychogeographical Association and the Italian-based Luther Blissett project.

 Despite its name, the Neoist Alliance had no affiliation with the international Neoist network which had been active since 1980.
 Stewart Home had previously become a member and activist of that network in 1984, but renounced it one year later and subsequently worked under the collective monikers of "Praxis", later "plagiarism" and the Art Strike movement.

 Books

-Home's first books, which appeared between 1988 and 1995, are essentially an outgrowth and elaboration of his earlier SMILE writings, though without their fragmentary-aphoristic character and eclectic mix of genres.
-The Assault on Culture, written when Home was twenty-five, is an underground art history sketching Home's ultimately personal history of ideas and influences in post-World War II fringe radical art and political currents, and including – for the first time in a book – a tactically manipulated history of post-war culture to make it conclude with Neoism (and which it is sometimes claimed includes character assassinations of individual Neoists) that was continued in the later book Neoism, Plagiarism and Praxis.

 Despite its highly personal perspective and agenda, The Assault on Culture: Utopian currents from Lettrisme to Class War (Aporia Press and Unpopular Books, London, 1988) is considered a useful art-history work, providing an introduction to a range of cultural currents which had, at that time at least, been under-documented.
 The work has, however, been highly criticised for deficiencies in its view of utopian currents, including its personal biases, by such writers as Bob Black.
-Like Home's other publications of that time, it played an influential part in renewing interest in the Situationist International.